algorandfoundation/algokit-utils-ts/docs/capabilities/app.md

 ### App Clients

-The recommended way of interacting with apps is via [Typed app clients](./typed-app-clients.md).
+The recommended way of interacting with apps is via [Typed app clients](./typed-app-clients.md) or if you can't use a typed app client then an [untyped app client](./app-client.md).
 The methods shown on this page are the underlying mechanisms that app clients use and are for advanced use cases when you want more control.

 ### Calling an app